macblair221/power-outage-analysis/README.md

 ## Final Model

-The final model builds on the baseline through simple feature engineering:
+The final model builds on the baseline through feature engineering:

 - Log transformation of population
 - Interaction feature combining outage cause and climate